Various companies offer fancy variant stickers; vinyl, transparent, holographic, custom shapes…

 The R package hexSticker automatically generates stickers to the required hex sticker specification from your graphics.

 Pre-designed stickers are available on e.g. pilcrow’s redbubble shop.
-NB, the redbubble sticker specs (external 76mmx88mm) do not match the official hexbin specs (internal 43.9mmx50.8mm), so you might face standards incompatibility mixing them with other stickers from other sources.
+NB, the redbubble sticker spec (external 76mmx88mm) do not match the official hexbin spec (internal 43.9mmx50.8mm), so beware standards incompatibility mixing them.